 Mr H.T.
 A. Philpot makes an announcement at a social gathering in December 1935 of his intention to build a new Cinema in Coventry that will include a café and snack bar.
 Coventry Corporation sold the land at the recently completed Corporation Street for £17,250 on condition that a cinema and shops will be completed within 18 months.

-The restaurant – clean modern lines, soft indirect lighting, a tropical bird aviary and mirrors.
+Restaurant – clean modern lines, soft indirect lighting, a tropical bird aviary and mirrors.
 The restaurant will be terraced in the style of gay continental clubs.

 Snack Bar – a frieze of caricatures of famous film stars sprayed onto the wall.